Kidepo Valley National Park

 The landscape throughout the park is filled with small hills.
 More so, rocky outcrops.
 From these points, one can enjoy magnificent views of the park below.

 There is abundant wildlife in Kidepo valley national park.
 This includes Cheetahs, Ostriches and Bat eared fox.
 Indeed many such animals are not in Uganda’s other parks.

 The imposing feature of the park is Mountain Morungole at 2,750m.
 It is possible to visit this mountain while on a tour to Kidepo.

 This is mainly tree Savannah.
 It varies much in structure and composition.
-Even so, mountain forest dominates some of the high places.
-Meanwhile areas along the Lorupei River support dense Acacia forest.
+Even so, mountain forests dominate some of the high places.
+Meanwhile, areas along the Lorupei River support dense Acacia forest.

 The wildlife of this park is more typical of Kenya than Uganda.
 77 mammal species including the Lions, Zebras, Cheetah and Bat-eared Fox are here.
 Large herds of Elephants and even Pygmie crocodiles live in Kidepo.
 Almost 500 bird species including the Kori bustard, Dark chanting Goshawk and more.
 The Clapperton’s Frankolin is endemic in this park.